rayoub/rupee/results/benchmarks/README.md

 Subset of casp_d250 that includes all domains for which mTM returned results.
 For all benchmark structures, mTM returned 10 or more results.

+#### casp_ssm_d240

+Subset of casp_d250 that includes all domains for which SSM, based on Q-score, returned 100 or more results.

+#### casp_ssm_d233

+Subset of casp_d250 that includes all domains for which SSM, based on RMSD, returned 100 or more results.

 #### casp_cathedral_d247

-Subset of casp_d250 that includes all domains for which CATHEDRAL returned results.
-For all benchmark structures, CATHEDRAL returned 100 or more results.
+Subset of casp_d250 that includes all domains for which CATHEDRAL returned 100 or more results.